venyao/shinyReview/Table_S1.md

 ﻿>Table S1.
-Survey of the web techniques used to build biological web applications in the latest issues of web servers and databases of Nucleic Acid Research.
+Survey of the web techniques used to build biological web applications in the latest issues of web servers and databases of Nucleic Acids Research.

 | Application name        | DOI                  | Application URL                                       | Web techniques                                                                      |
 |-------------------------|----------------------|-------------------------------------------------------|-------------------------------------------------------------------------------------|